 Stormwater Management and Flood Control.
-Continue to implement the Stormwater Management Plan to meet goals such as reducing suspended solids, phosphorus, total maximum daily loads (TMDLs) and other substances of concern in our waterways.
-Continue to address flood control needs.
+Continue to implement stormwater management plans to reduce pollution and mitigate flooding.
+Continue to strive to meet the pollution abatement goals, such as reducing suspended solids, phosphorus, total maximum daily loads (TMDLs) and other substances of concern in our waterways.
+Continue to implement high priority measures to mitigate flooding, including construction of detention ponds, swales and vegetative buffers; voluntary acquisition of flood prone properties; and preparation of flood and stormwater detention studies.
 Prepare a plan to protect and enhance natural drainage ways, such as Sawyer Creek.
 Develop guidelines for structural solutions to ensure minimal disruption to neighborhoods.
 Include such actions as early resident involvement, projects in scale and aesthetically pleasing, attractive explanatory signage on site, and continued maintenance.
 Develop programs and incentives for citizens and businesses to install their own stormwater reduction measures, such as rain gardens and rain barrels.
 Continue to work with the Northeast Wisconsin Stormwater Consortium and other area groups to develop educational material to help citizens understand how their activities pollute our water and how they can prevent it.